 Our address is: Ensor Mill, Queensway, Rochdale, OL11 2NU.

-No, not normally.
+No, not normally unless it is a pre-booked family track event.
 For safety reasons kids and adults do not compete on the track at the same time.
-The adult karts are more powerful than the kids' karts, which means there is a big speed differential.
-It also means that lap times wouldn't be fair.
+The adult karts are more powerful than the kids’ karts, which means there is a big speed differential.
+It also means that lap times wouldn’t be fair.

 Yes, if you are using one of our helmets, a balaclava must be worn under the helmet.
-We provide free paper ones or you can purchase a cotton race balaclava for £3.
+You can purchase your very own Team Karting cotton race balaclava for £4.

 Yes, we’re happy for you to bring your own crash helmet, provided it meets or exceeds British and European standards, is free from cracks or other defects and has a clear visor.
 Open face helmets and dark visors are not allowed.

 You will need flat shoes or trainers.
-Boots, high-heels or shoes with very soft soles are not suitable footwear.
+Boots or high-heeled shoes are not suitable footwear.
 We’ll provide you with a race suit, gloves and a helmet but you should wear sensible clothing.
 You won’t need to undress – the race suit goes over the top of your clothes.
 Remember that karting tracks are often very cold places, so we recommend you bring a coat and some layers with you, especially when spectating.

 An awesome one.
 It’s indoors and it’s 100% tarmac.
 That means you won’t be slipping and sliding around on shiny concrete like you do at other tracks, this is the real deal.
 Tarmac is the ultimate karting experience.
 Our track is also very exciting, with some very fast straights, tight corners and challenging bends.
 You won’t coast to victory on our track – you need to earn your place on the podium!

-We have Sodi GT5 Adult Karts with 200cc engines, with a maximum speed of around 40MPH.
-Our Sodi cadet karts have 120cc engines and also benefit from extra safety features, such as seatbelts and rollbars.
+We have BIZ Adult Karts with 200cc engines, with a maximum speed of around 40MPH.
+Our Junior karts have 120cc engines and also benefit from extra safety features, such as seatbelts and rollbars.